 A stop at the New Mexico Fish and Game’s Red River Fish Hatchery is a must.
 On the west side of the highway, just south of the Village of Questa, it provides free self-guided tours, picnic facilities, and good fishing on the Red River just below the trout breeding ponds.

 Continuing, the road runs through the narrow valley of the Red River.
 The mountains to either side are volcanic and a composite of ash and granite intrusions.
 The area was the scene of feverish prospecting at the end of the 1800s and the beginning of the 1900s.
 Miners found gold, silver, copper, and lead deposited by the many volcanic eruptions in the Tertiary era.
-It was hard rock mining and soon abandoned because of difficulties extracting the minerals from the rock.
+It was hard rock mining and was soon abandoned because of difficulties extracting the minerals from it.
 Only the molybdenum mine is still operated sporadically.
 Several camps and picnic grounds border the Red River.

 The Town of Red River offers a chance to stretch your legs and shopping skills.
 This family-oriented town with an Old West feel has saloons, daily staged gunfights, a 20-year-old melodrama at the Red River Inn, a fine mining museum, and all the souvenir shops you ever wanted.

 The Red River Ski Area in the center of town operates its main ski lift during the summer and fall months.
 The 10,250 top gives the sightseer a view of the entire valley and hikers access to several easy to challenging trails dotted with old mining camps.

 Continuing east on Highway 38, the road tops 9,820-foot Bobcat Pass and then twists its way down into the Moreno Valley.
 The pass offers some of the best scenery on the trip, including a vista of the north face of Wheeler Peak.
-Several turnouts give photographers a chance to record their passage for friends back home.
+Several turnouts allow photographers to record their passage for friends back home.